Who is the Title IX Coordinator for the Pasadena Unified School District?

 How are discrimination complaints investigated?

-The District’s Title IX office timestamps new complaints of discrimination, harassment, intimidation, and/or bullying when received and provides an acknowledgment letter framing the allegations under the jurisdiction of the Uniform Complaint Procedures (UCP) and referring a complainant to appropriate offices and resources for issues not under UCP jurisdiction.
+The District’s Human Resources office timestamps new complaints of discrimination, harassment, intimidation, and/or bullying when received and provides an acknowledgment letter framing the allegations under the jurisdiction of the Uniform Complaint Procedures (UCP) and referring a complainant to appropriate offices and resources for issues not under UCP jurisdiction.
 The investigator assigned has 60 calendar days from office receipt to investigate the complaint and to send a letter with findings to relevant parties.
 The 60-day timeline may be extended only by mutual agreement of the complainant and the District.
 During the investigative process, the investigator contacts complainant and other applicable parties requesting data and responses.
 The District includes an opportunity for the complainant to present evidence or information to support the allegations.
 The District will ensure that, within 60 days of receipt of the written complaint, the complaint has been resolved and/or investigated and that a written report of findings is issued to the complainant.
 The written report of the investigative findings contains the allegations, method of investigation, policy, findings, conclusions, appeal options and corrective actions, if applicable.

 How may I file a discrimination complaint?